 - Wear comfortable clothing.

 - Please arrive 15 minutes prior to your appointment.

 - You may experience discomfort, so please have someone accompany you on the day of your test.
 It may be more convenient to have someone else drive you home.

 - We may provide you with a comfortable clinic gown to change into (depending on the area being treated).

 - A team member will explain the consent form, procedure details, and answer any questions.

 - We will then escort you to our treatment suite where you will meet the radiologist who will clean the skin and inject a local anesthetic, similar to the freezing you get at the dentist.

 - After the location is confirmed with X-ray or ultrasound guidance, the anti-inflammatory and long-lasting freezing will be injected using a thin, sterile needle.

-- Please advise your physiotherapist that you have had this injection so they can modify your exercises if necessary.
+- After one week: You may resume physiotherapy.
+Be mindful of your pain and stop if it hurts too much.
+Notify your physiotherapist that you have had this injection so they can modify your exercises if necessary.